 SECTION A - INTRODUCTION AND WARNINGS A.1 Warning to the reader This summary should be read as an introduction to the prospectus.
 Any decision to invest in the securities should be based on consideration of the prospectus as a whole by the investor.
-Where a claim relating to the information contained in a prospectus is brought before a court, the plaintiff investor might, under the national legislation of the Member States of the European Union or States party to the EEA Agreement, have to bear the costs of translating the prospectus before the legal proceedings are initiated.
-Civil liability attaches to those persons who have presented the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of the prospectus, key information in order to aid investors when considering whether to invest in such securities.
+Where a claim relating to the information contained in the prospectus is brought before a court, the plaintiff investor might, under the national legislation of the Member States, have to bear the costs of translating the prospectus before the legal proceedings are initiated.
+Civil liability attaches only to those persons who have tabled the summary including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of the prospectus, key information in order to aid investors when considering whether to invest in such securities.
 A.2 Consent to use of the prospectus Not applicable.
 There is no subsequent resale or final placement of securities by financial intermediaries.